peterstace/blog/content/post/2017-01-04-path-tracing-part-03-acceleration-structure.md

 object ray intersection test is constant time on its own.

 I haven't performed any formal computational complexity analysis of the grid algorithm.
-However, I suspect that the computational complexity is `O(n^(1/3))`.
+Assuming that the objects in the scene are evenly distributed, I suspect that the computational complexity is `O(n^(1/3))` (where `n` is the number of objects in the scene).
 We are essentially iterating through a one dimensional sequence of grid cells in a 3 dimensional grid.
-So we only need to visit around `m^(1/3)` cells (where `m` is the total number of cells).
-Assuming that objects are evenly distributed throughout the cells, it follows that if there are `n` objects in the scene, then we would only have to perform `O(n^(1/3))` individual object ray intersect checks in total.
+So we only need to visit `O(m^(1/3))` cells (where `m` is the total number of cells).
+It follows that if there are `n` objects in the scene, then we would only have to perform `O(n^(1/3))` individual object ray intersect test per global ray intersection test.